Budget Management vs Financial Planning for Nonprofits

 d.
 Forecast and planning

 Lastly, financial planning helps a nonprofit take appropriate action when new opportunities present themselves.
-It can forecast the efforts the organization should take for risk management, sustainability, and fundraising strategy.
+It can forecast the efforts the organisation should take for risk management, sustainability, and fundraising strategy

-Also, because these actions are predicated on present circumstances, they are feasible.
-Although creating a budget is essential for financial success, it only takes spending habits into account.
+Also, because these actions are predicated on present circumstances, they tend to be feasible.
+Although creating a budget is essential for financial success, it nevertheless does not take spending habits into account.
 Contrarily, financial planning adopts a methodical strategy, employing finances to project a goal.

 Conclusion